-HIDDEN GEMS: Whimsical Botanical Gardens in Flovilla
+HIDDEN GEM: Whimsical Botanical Gardens in Flovilla

 If you have ever visited Indian Springs State Park you might have been curious about the unassuming fence located nearby with a large sign on it that reads "Whimsical Botanical Gardens".